IB313184/test/README.md

 ### Installing

-We offer binary images of the latest releases here: http://latest.bitcoinnova.org
+We offer binary images of the latest releases here:: http://latest.bitcoinnova.org

 If you would like to compile yourself, read on.